What causes bladder pain?

 Make sure you are drinking enough (but not too much) fluid each day.
-For most people, this will be around one and a half, to two litres of mostly water daily.
-If you drink a lot more than this, that may be part of the problem.
+For most people, this will be around one and a half to two litres of mostly water daily.
+If you drink much more than this, that may be part of the problem.

-If you still have problems, think about whether any of the foods or drinks below trigger your bladder problems.
+If you still have problems, consider whether any of the foods or drinks below trigger your bladder problems.
 Use the ‘bladder flare’ treatment described below if your pain flares up, and try a bladder medication such as amitriptyline from your doctor.

 Stress and getting run-down are triggers for many people’s bladder pain.
 Managing stress, getting plenty of sleep, regular exercise and relaxation are all very important.

-There are many foods that can make bladder pain worse, but most people only have problems with some of these.
+Many foods can make bladder pain worse, but most people only have problems with some of these.
 They include:

 Foods that stimulate nerves such as caffeine, chocolate or cola drinks

-Medications are really useful but you may need to try a few different ones with your doctor to find the right one for you:
+- Medications are useful, but you may need to try a few different ones with your doctor to find the right one for you:

-- Low dose amitriptyline from your doctor.
+- Low-dose amitriptyline from your doctor.
 This is a good first choice as it helps frequency, urgency, pain and the number of times you pass urine at night.
-It can also sleep, bloating and headaches.
-A dose starting at 5mg taken around 3 hours before bed and increasing slowly to between 5 and 25mg daily suits around half those who try it.
+It can also help sleep, bloating and headaches.
+A dose starting at 5mg taken around 3 hours before bed and increasing slowly to between 5 and 25mg daily suits around half of those who try it.
 Sleepiness in the mornings usually wears off in a week or so, but start with a small dose.
-It needs to be taken every day, not just when you have the pain.
+It needs to be taken every day, not just when you have pain.

-- If amitriptyline makes you feel too sleepy, then you can try tolterodine 1-2mg daily, oxybutinin 5-15mg daily or solifenacin 5-10mg daily.
+- If amitriptyline makes you feel too sleepy, then you can try tolterodine 1-2mg daily, oxybutynin 5-15mg daily or solifenacin 5-10mg daily.

 - Hydroxyzine 10-50mg at night is often helpful but not available in Australia.
 This is an anti-histamine so especially useful for women with allergies.